Thursday 2 April 2009

 Another group's Rapunzel sits in her tower, streaky mascara and glazed gaze revealing her misery.

-not even aware of her glass prison within a prison?
+Perhaps she is not even aware of her glass prison within a prison?
 Eerie and beautiful in the way only a fairy tale can capture.

 Here we follow another group's take on Bluebeard, as this charming girl in the blue dress leads us on a clue-ridden journey through the college; we see her being flattered by a charming photographer, who then proceeds to click away at us, the audience.
 Ghostly women line an avenue of black & white photographs of lost women, before she finds his studio (above).
 From there, she discovers the dark room, and the horror of a pile of discarded dead models backlit by the red lights.
 Eventually we are led outside where our girl in the blue dress is running for her life down the street, (not in an uncomical fashion).